Blog>Cost Guides>Reseal bath cost guide

 ---|---|

-The average cost to get a plumber to reseal a bath is about £85.
-That includes them supplying and installing the new sealant for your bath – which is usually a white or clear silicone.
+The average cost to reseal a bath is about £50 - £100.
+This includes supplying and installing the new sealant, which is usually white or clear silicone.

-Some plumbers will charge by the hour, so it’s worth checking when you ask for quotes to find out whether they charge a standard one-off fee or an hourly rate.
+Some trades will charge by the hour, so it's worth checking when you ask for quotes to find out.

 Related guide: How much does bath re-enamelling cost?